KiranKumar7901/WeatherForecast/README.md

 ## Overview

-The Weather App provides real-time weather information, including temperature, feels like, UV index, humidity, rain intensity, weather conditions, wind speed, visibility, and pressure.
+The Weather Forecast provides real-time weather information, including temperature, feels like, UV index, humidity, rain intensity, weather conditions, wind speed, visibility, and pressure.
 The app allows users to navigate between different sections seamlessly, with a responsive design that works on both desktop and mobile devices.

 ## Features